Corn flakes: History

 The flakes of grain, which the Kellogg brothers called Granose, were a very popular food among the patients.
 The brothers then experimented with other flakes from other grains.
 In 1906, Will Keith Kellogg, who served as the business manager of the sanitarium, decided to try to mass-market the new food.
 At his new company, Battle Creek Toasted Corn Flake Company, he added sugar to the flakes to make them more palatable to a mass audience, but this caused a rift between his brother and him.
 In 1907, his company ran an ad campaign which offered a free box of cereal to any woman who winked at her grocer.
 To increase sales, in 1909 he added a special offer, the Funny Jungleland Moving Pictures Booklet, which was made available to anyone who bought two boxes of the cereal.
 This same premium was offered for 22 years.
 At the same time, Kellogg also began experimenting with new grain cereals to expand its product line.
 Rice Krispies, his next great hit, first went on sale in 1928.

-There have been many mascots of Kellogg's Cornflakes.
-The most popular one is a green rooster named Cornelius "Corny" Rooster, which has been the mascot since his debut.
+The first mascot of Kellogg's Corn Flakes was a female figure, The Sweetheart of the Corn, who appeared on the first boxes.
+In 1957 Cornelius The Rooster or Corny, created by Leo Burnett advertising agency, made his debut first on boxes of Corn Flakes and later in television commercials.
 In early commercials, he would speak the catchphrase "Wake up, up, up to Kellogg's Cornflakes!"
 Dallas McKennon and Andy Devine voiced him.
 Later, he stopped talking and simply crowed.
 The concept of using a stylized rooster originated from a suggestion by family friend Nansi Richards, a harpist from Wales, based on the similarity between ceiliog, the Welsh word for "rooster", and Kellogg's (unrelated) surname.